 So you actually need to learn only 4 measures!
 Memorize them as well -it's easy!

 Here is the first Hanon exercise where I have marked the measures you need to learn:

-All the five finger exercises are made the same way.
-You don't even have to learn them all to feel the benefits in your fingers.
-Focus on learning a couple or more, and keep playing them daily.
+All the five-finger drills in Hanon piano exercises are made the same way.
+So you can use the plan for all of them.
+Focus on learning a couple or more, and keep playing them daily for best results.